Baba Yara Stadium

 Bolt is the dominant ride-hail option in Kumasi.
 Drivers accept match-day fares more reliably than in Accra.
 Request rides from the designated pickup area on Sports Road rather than the stadium perimeter.

-- arrow_right Cash or card both work on Bolt in Kumasi
+- Cash or card both work on Bolt in Kumasi

-- arrow_right Uber is also available but has fewer drivers in Kumasi than Bolt
+- Uber is also available but has fewer drivers in Kumasi than Bolt

-- arrow_right Informal 'dropping taxis' cost less but no price transparency — agree fare before getting in
+- Informal 'dropping taxis' cost less but no price transparency — agree fare before getting in

 By public transport